eartharoid/i18n/packages/cif/specification.md

 The first field begins with the last chunk (split at `.`) of the message key.
-If the message contains placeholders, the key is followed by a `HT` (tab) character and then key-value pairs, where the key is the placeholder's starting position and the value is the placeholder's name.
+If the message contains placeholders, the key is followed by a `HT` (tab) character and then key-value pairs, where the key is the placeholder's starting position and the value is either the placeholder's name or minified JSON.
 Keys, values, and each pair should be separated by `HT`.

 The second field is the message value and may contain any character, including unescaped new lines, besides `RS`.